mac

 Feeding recommendation MAC's Vetcare renal

-Recommended for: Chronic or temporary renal insufficiency
+Recommended for: chronic or temporary renal insufficiency

 It is recommended to seek the advice of a veterinarian before starting or extending the feeding period.
 All given information are guidelines.